-Why Birdnerds Should Visit Tiritiri Matangi Island in New Zealand
+Why Tiritiri Matangi Island in New Zealand is Perfect For Birdnerds

 Thanks to their millions of years of isolation from other continents, island countries like Australia and New Zealand are home to some pretty, let’s say unique looking animals (because you can’t look at the platypus for example and not be utterly baffled by evolution).

-New Zealand in particular is fighting back – the government has pledged to make NZ Predator Free by 2050 and the country has become a world leader in saving species from the brink of extinction.
+New Zealand in particular is fighting back – the government has pledged to make NZ Predator Free by 2050.
+The country has become a world leader in saving species from the brink of extinction.

 Success stories include the saddleback/tīeke, long-tailed bat and particularly the Takahē, a flightless bird that was thought to be lost forever until a colony was found in the Murchison Mountains of the South Island.

 Tiritiri Matangi Island: A Haven For NZ’s Wildlife